-Read our November issue
+Read our May issue

 Akuatikisle: Jurnal Pesisir dan Pulau Kecil mengundang bapak/ibu untuk menjadi reviewer dalam spesifikasi bidang ilmu kelautan dan perikanan, mohon dikirim ke email: rochmady@sangia.org